hannibal002/SkyHanni/docs/tutorials/graph_network.md

 The **Graph Network** is a list of nodes (waypoints) and edges (lines between nodes) that represent individual islands.
 A powerful **Graph Editor** exists in SkyHanni that allows editing these networks.
-The network data is used for two distinct use cases:
+Two distinct use cases rely on the network data:

-- **Navigating** around an island (find the shortest path from where you are right now to some other spot on the island)
+- **Navigating** around an island (find the shortest path from the current location to some other spot on the island)
 - Detecting the **Current Area** where you are (like the area names from the scoreboard, just more precise and updating instantly instead of delayed)

-A lot of features in SkyHanni are powered by those two functionalities.
+These two functionalities power many SkyHanni features.

-The graph network is stored in JSON in the [SkyHanni Repo](https://github.com/hannibal002/SkyHanni-REPO/tree/main/constants/island_graphs), one file per island.
+The graph network is stored as JSON in the [SkyHanni Repo](https://github.com/hannibal002/SkyHanni-REPO/tree/main/constants/island_graphs), one file per island.

 The Hypixel Lobby is currently the only map outside SkyBlock that is also using the graph network.

 ### Areas

-We use the node tags **Area** and **Small Area** to tell other SkyHanni features what area the user is at.
+The node tags **Area** and **Small Area** define the current area for other SkyHanni features.
-That works by first finding the next closest node to the player.
-Then we check what area the node is at.
+The feature first finds the closest node to the player.
+Next, the graph network is traversed starting from this node until an area tag is found.

-We use the name `no_area` on nodes that are outside any specific area (the main area that spans over the whole island).
+The name `no_area` is used on nodes that are outside any specific area (the main area that spans over the whole island).
 Some islands do not have any area at all.
 On those islands, the API will return `no_area`.

 #### Current Area